Benicio Baker-Boaitey: Brighton & Hove Albion

 Baker-Boaitey signed for the academy of Brighton & Hove Albion on transfer deadline day in January 2022, initially on a six-month loan deal.
 The move became permanent in June 2022 after he impressed academy coach Andrew Crofts.
 He played in the Sussex Community Shield final and scored his penalty in the shoot-out victory over Littlehampton Town.
 He featured ten times for Brighton under-21's in Premier League 2 during the 2022–23 season.
 He signed a new one-year contract with the club in July.
 On 12 November 2023, he was named among the match day squad in the Premier League as Brighton played against Sheffield United at Falmer Stadium.
 Three weeks later on 3 December, Baker-Boaitey made his senior and professional debut with the Albion, coming on as a late substitution in a 3–2 loss to Chelsea.
 He featured in six games under manager Roberto De Zerbi and agreed a new contract at the end of the 2023–24 season.

 On 7 August 2024, Baker-Boaitey completed a season-long loan move to League Two club Port Vale.
 On 7 September, he started in a 4–1 win at Newport County and was subsequently named in the EFL League Two Team of the Week.
 However, he was sidelined with a pelvic injury at the start of December.
 He was recalled to Brighton on 8 January after having made 14 appearances for the Valiants, claiming two assists, with manager Darren Moore remarking that he had been "a real game changer when on his game".
 When the player was sold later in the window, technical director David Weir called it "a good move for all parties".

 Millwall

 On 3 February 2025, Baker-Boaitey signed a "long-term contract" with Championship club Millwall after joining for an undisclosed fee.
 The club's director of football, Steve Gallen, described him as "an exciting prospect" who would go straight into head coach Alex Neil's first team.
-However, he did not feature in the remainder of the 2024–25 season.
+However, he did not feature in the remainder of the 2024–25 season or the 2025–26 campaign.